Dalenir/Solana-Telegram-Token-Notificator/README.md

 ### Planned features and fixes
 Do not hope that this will be soon, tho

 1. Cleanup
+2. Logging (sorry)
-2. More customisible texts for the transaction
+3. More customisible texts for the transaction
-3. Remake for pure solana rpc calls and some basic notifications for this
+4. Remake for pure solana rpc calls and some basic notifications for this

 ---
 > #### For any questions, feel free to contact me as you wish, I very bad at social networking.